raspberrypilearning/lost-in-space/en/step_6.md

 ```
 --- /hint ---
 --- hint ---

-Here's the code to bounce your rock around the stage:
+Here's the code for making your rock bounce around the stage:

 ![Rock sprite](images/sprite-rock.png)
 ```blocks
 when flag clicked